 “I still get confused when people ask me about home.
 Raised in Australia, Bangladesh, the States, and Zimbabwe, I have also lived in Indonesia, the Philippines, and Croatia.
 I am currently living in Laos…”

 The journey to Laos began with writing letters to someone in Papua New Guinea (and that is such a great story that I wrote a memoir about it).
 Before that, however …

 In Croatia, I worked with a development organization as a stress management trainer.

 In Indiana, I earned a masters degree in International Peace Studies at Notre Dame University.

 In Los Angeles, I directed the Headington Institute‘s training and education programs, providing psychological support services to humanitarian workers around the world.

 In Laos, while my husband is hard at work for a humanitarian organization, I lie in a hammock by the Mekong River and drink mango smoothies.

-(At least, that is what I sometimes fantasize about when I’m busy looking preventing my baby from drinking out of the dog’s water bowl, working as a consultant, or writing my next book, or managing the Modern Love Long Distance website.)
+(At least, that is what I sometimes fantasize about when I’m busy preventing my two little boys from drinking out of the dog’s water bowl, working as a consultant, writing my next book, or managing the Modern Love Long Distance website.)